verbb/postie/docs/feature-tour/providers.md

 - [USPS →](docs:shipping-providers/usps)

 :::tip
 Is your provider not in the list above?
-[Contact us](/contact), and we'd love to add your provider to Postie.
+[Contact us](https://verbb.io/contact), and we'd love to add your provider to Postie.
 :::

 Each provider has the following settings available to configure.

 ## API Settings
 Every provider will require different API settings, so this section will change depending on the individual provider.
-See each [Shipping Provider](docs:shipping-providers) for more details.
+See each [Shipping Provider](docs:feature-tour/providers) for more details.

 ## Markup
 You can set up a markup for every provider, which is useful to cover packing costs or other incidental costs.
 You can select this value to be either a **Percentage** or **Value**.

 - **Percentage** — Add a markup based on the total order price.
 Add a markup rate between 1 and 100 to calculate a percentage.
 - **Value** — Add just a pure value on top of the total order price.
 For example, "5" for $5.

+## Check a Quote Through Fulfilment

+Choose a provider and follow its account and credential instructions before building the rate display.
+Use its test environment when available.
+Enter the shipping origin and make sure your test purchasable has the weight and dimensions your provider needs; box packing and address information affect the quote.

+With a working Commerce checkout, add that item to a cart and enter a destination the provider serves.
+Follow [Displaying Rates](docs:feature-tour/displaying-rates) to select a returned service and complete a test order.
+Check that its shipping method and amount match the selected quote.

+If the provider supports [shipments](docs:feature-tour/shipments), open the order's Shipments tab and create a shipment for the intended quantities.
+Check its label, tracking number and order status.
+A quoted rate does not itself lodge a shipment.
+Inspect errors before retrying, and check the provider account when a lodging request's result is uncertain so you do not create a second shipment accidentally.